jcdesignweb/fastcsv/README.md

 # Fastcsv

-CSV to Array library for NodeJS you will be able to parse any csv file to get an array. this library uses Async generators to improve the load size in memory
+CSV Converter Library to Array for Node.js
+You will be able to parse any csv file to get in a array, at parsing moment this will check data types in columns and rows.

 main features:

-- less memory costs
+- less costs of memory
 - fast data types validations.
+- get Csv rows from a specific URL.

 ## Usage/Examples